dragonfly90/dragonfly90.github.io/_posts/2015-07-25-Experiment-Design.md

 For person 2: starting gaze point is 10/20, exactly half.

-For person 3: Data is missing
+For person 3: starting gaze point is unclear because the experiment data is not reliable.

 # Software Tools
 Eye Movement Classification Software From [Oleg Komogortsev](http://cs.txstate.edu/~ok11/index.html)